cancerberoSgx/perplexed-wars/README.md

 * click add unit button should sow visual feedback in boxes where the unit can be added (yellowish)

 * // TODO: we assume unit action points are 1. a feature could be unit.state.actionPoints so it can move/attack several times per "turn"

+* units upgrade into

+* terrain ?

+* towers ?

+* resources : we should be resource - agnostic to be a framework.
+Don't say "gold".
+There could be N amount of resource types, all with custom names and icons.
+Custom buildings produce x amount of some resource.